stakater/mto-docs/content/kubernetes-resources/tenant/how-to-guides/image-registries.md

 Notes:

-- The operator inspects image references used by Pods and controllers (Pods, Deployments, StatefulSets, ReplicaSets, Jobs, CronJobs, DaemonSets).
+- The operator inspects image references used by Pods and controllers (Pods, Deployments, StatefulSets, ReplicaSets, Jobs, CronJobs, Daemonsets).
 - To allow images that omit an explicit registry (i.e., rely on the container runtime default), include the empty string `""` in the `allowed` list.

 ### Example